STATE OF YOUR HOSPITAL: Preserving Healthcare Services in Your Local Community – Learn More »

 A long-time presence in the governmental, policy, and political arenas, he served as a member of the Mississippi Advisory Committee to the United States Civil Rights Commission from 1988 to 1993; served as the executive director of the Mississippi Republican Party in 1984; and as the political director of the Mississippi Republican Party in 1980 and 1981.

-Taggart recently completed two terms of service on the Board of Trustees of Mississippi College, where he chaired the Academic Affairs Committee.
+Andy is currently serving his third three-year term on the Board of Trustees of Mississippi College, where he has previously chaired the Academic Affairs Committee.
 Previously, he served as chairman of the Board of Directors of the Mississippi Center for Public Policy, and as a member of the Board of Trustees of FamilyNet, Inc., the television and radio broadcasting subsidiary of the North American Mission Board of the Southern Baptist Convention.
 He served four years as a gubernatorial appointee to the Mississippi Arts Commission.

 A frequent speaker at major events, Andy has offered the Summer Commencement address at Mississippi College, and was named an Otho Smith Fellow by the University of Mississippi School of Business Administration.
 He has been named a Leading Edge Lecturer by the Mississippi Universities Center, and was selected as Spring Commencement speaker at Belhaven College.